artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Archivematica can be installed on a single machine, or across many machines to spread the processing workload.
 See :ref:`Advanced <advanced>`.

+Note that Archivematica 1.6.0 has not yet been tested with Elasticsearch 2.x and above.

 .. _requirements-small:

 Recommended Minimum Requirements for small-scale testing